vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 one temporary container, and its string copies.
 The full build and all 20 CTest targets pass, including binding failures and rejection of identity changes.

+### Share PlayStation exponential-envelope rate selection

+Replace three eight-case switches with one amplitude-band rate-offset table.
+Decay and release select their decrement directly; sustain also calculates the lower band boundary instead of listing it in every branch.
+Remove the decay-rate correction that cannot trigger for the register's four-bit field.
+This removes 86 production lines without changing the emulated steps or the format-facing envelope API.

+All 3,200 before/after PS1/PS2 envelopes match bit-for-bit, including every
+attack rate/mode, decay rate/sustain level, sustain rate/mode/direction, and
+release rate/mode, plus mixed register values.
+Both versions and the shared synth math are compiled with AddressSanitizer and UBSan for the comparison.
+The full build and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,